tlevine/urchin/readme.md

       ,  ,  ,_     _,  , ,   ___, ,  ,
       |  |  |_)   /    |_|, ' |   |\ |
      '\__| '| \  '\_  '| |   _|_, |'\|
     `  '  `    `  ' `  '     '  `

-Urchin is an experimental language-agnostic lightweight cross-platform test skeleton written in POSIX-compliant shell, originally designed for test-driven server deployment at <a href="https://scraperwiki.com">ScraperWiki</a>.
+Urchin is a language-agnostic lightweight cross-platform test skeleton written in POSIX-compliant shell, originally designed for test-driven server deployment at <a href="https://scraperwiki.com">ScraperWiki</a>.